ARM-software/acle/main/acle.md

 These headers behave as standard library headers; repeated inclusion has no effect beyond the first include.

-It is unspecified whether the ACLE headers include the standard headers `<assert.h>`, `<stdint.h>` or `<inttypes.h>`.
+Except where noted otherwise, it is unspecified whether the ACLE headers include the standard headers `<assert.h>`, `<stdint.h>` or `<inttypes.h>`.
 However, the ACLE headers will not define the standard type names (for example `uint32_t`) except by inclusion of the standard headers.
-Programmers are recommended to include the standard headers explicitly if the associated types and macros are needed.
+Arm recommends that you include the standard headers explicitly if the associated types and macros are needed.

 In C++, the following source code fragments are expected to work
 correctly: